openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 150: Force calibration

 Set 2 to force device into calibration mode
-By setting this parameter to 2 the device enters the calibration mode.
-The parameter relevant only if the device is set to work in positioning mode (parameter 151 set to 1 or 2).

-0 - device is not calibrated

-1 - device is calibrated

-2 - force device calibration
+<p&gtBy setting this parameter to 2 the device enters the calibration mode.
+The parameter relevant only if the device is set to work in positioning mode (parameter 151 set to 1 or 2).</p&gt <p&gt0 - device is not calibrated</p&gt <p&gt1 - device is calibrated</p&gt <p&gt2 - force device calibration</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```0```.